 Consider how annoying it may be if your accuracy only relies on chance.

 Accurate shots are now more likely if the shaft is shorter or conforms to the standard measurement.
 This, however, does not improve the distance.

 Using a longer shaft may improve the possibility of a larger range of distance.
 Unfortunately, this frequently results in erroneous hits.

 Don’t worry about range if you still can’t master your shots.
 In fact, many experts advise most golfers to use accurate drivers rather than those engineered for maximum distance.

 Of course, your choice should still be dependent on your skill level or golfing needs.
-If distance is your primary concern, consider upgrading to a longer driver.
+If the distance is your primary concern, consider upgrading to a longer driver.

 Adjustable weights aren’t standard on all golf drivers because, well, some players don’t think they’re necessary.
-That may even be a good thing, because the lack of additional mechanics means a less expensive driver.
+That may even be a good thing because the lack of additional mechanics means a less expensive driver.